 Best Android Boxes for Gaming

 Now for the part you’ve all been waiting for.
 Here are my top five best Android boxes for gaming.

 As a streaming device, the Nvidia Shield TV Pro is hard to beat, yet this little wedge-shaped device packs a Tegra X1+ processor, which is the same chip that powers the Nintendo Switch.
 It also has 3GB of RAM and 16GB of storage.

 Although previous versions of the NVIDIA Shield came with a game controller, they don’t come standard anymore.
 However, you can purchase on separately or use any Bluetooth compatible game controller, like a spare Xbox or PlayStation controller.

 If that’s not your style, you can plug a gaming mouse or keyboard into the rear USB ports.

 Android TV 9.0 Pie comes standard, and also includes Chromecast 4K, so you can display any mobile app supporting Chromecast.
 You get access to all the major streaming services, such as Netflix and Amazon Prime Video in all their 4K glory.

 But the big reason why the Shield TV is the best Android box for gaming is GeForce Now.
 This is NVIDIA’s answer to Google’s Stadia and lets you play many top-tier PC games on your TV.

 There’s a free tier and two paid tiers that give you priority access.
-The library is admittedly limited, but includes such titles like Tomb Raider, Batman Arkham City, and some Lego games.
-You can increase this by linking your Steam account, and any supported games can also run through GeForce Now.
+The library is admittedly limited, but you can increase it by linking your Steam and Epic Games accounts.